-The section is further amended through HB 352(2023) to modify the definition of "exceptional circumstances" as follows:
+The section is further amended through HB 338(2025) to modify the definition of "exceptional circumstances" as follows:

-- (i) the child is being admitted into a preschool program established by the trustees pursuant to 20-7-117; - (ii) the child is determined by the trustees to be ready for kindergarten and the child's parents have requested early entry into the district's regular 1-year kindergarten program; - (iii) the child is being admitted into an early literacy targeted intervention classroom or jumpstart program; - (iv) the adult is 19 years of age or older and in the trustees' determination would benefit from educational programs offered. - (c) The admittance of an individual under this subsection (3) does not in and of itself impact the ANB calculations governed by 20-9-311.
+- (i) the child is being admitted into a preschool program established by the trustees pursuant to 20-7-117; - (ii) the child is determined by the trustees to be ready for kindergarten and the child's parents have requested early entry into the district's regular 1-year kindergarten program; - (iii) the child is being admitted into an early targeted intervention classroom or jumpstart program; - (iv) the adult is 19 years of age or older and in the trustees' determination would benefit from educational programs offered. - (c) The admittance of an individual under this subsection (3) does not in and of itself impact the ANB calculations governed by 20-9-311.

-Section 20-7-117, MCA, Kindergarten and preschool programs, has been modified through HB 352(2023) stating the following in reference to Kindergarten programs:
+Section 20-7-117, MCA, Kindergarten and preschool programs, has been modified through HB 24(2025) stating the following in reference to Kindergarten programs:

-- (a) "Kindergarten program" means a half-time or full-time 1-year program immediately preceding a child's entry into 1st grade with curriculum and instruction selected by the board of trustees and aligned to the content standards established. - (b) "Preschool program" means a half-time or full-time program to prepare children for entry into kindergarten and governed by standards adopted by the board of public education." - HB 393(2023) establishes the Montana special needs equal opportunity education savings account program.
+- (a) "Kindergarten program" means a 1-year program immediately preceding a child's entry into 1st grade with curriculum and instruction selected by the board of trustees and aligned to the content standards established. - (b) "Preschool program" means a half-time or full-time program to prepare children for entry into kindergarten and governed by standards adopted by the board of public education." - HB 393(2023) establishes the Montana special needs equal opportunity education savings account program.
 Where enrolled students shall be counted in the resident school district's ANB calculation pursuant to 20-9-311, MCA No other school district may count the students for ANB purposes.
-The student is not considered to be enrolled in the resident district. - Section 20-9-311, MCA, Calculation of average number belonging (ANB), has been modified through HB 214(2023) stating the following in reference to concurrent enrollment:

-When a pupil is concurrently enrolled in more than one district, any fractional enrollment under subsection (4)(a) must be attributed first to a pupil's nonresident district.
+The student is not considered to be enrolled in the resident district. - Section 20-9-311, MCA, Calculation of average number belonging (ANB), has been modified through HB 214(2023) stating the following in reference to concurrent enrollment: - When a pupil is concurrently enrolled in more than one district, any fractional enrollment under subsection (4)(a) must be attributed first to a pupil's nonresident district. - HB 28(2025) updates section 20-6-812, MCA to state that in the second and third operating years of a public charter school, a public charter school's 3-year average ANB is equal to its current year ANB.